Table of Contents

 - Task runner to automate workflows

-- Ideal for compiling Sass, optimizing images, etc.
+- Ideal for compiling Sass and optimizing the frontend

-These tools make it easier to manage complex frontend projects with multiple files and dependencies.
+These tools facilitate the management of complex frontend projects with multiple files and dependencies.

 7. Browser Developer Tools